-Conditions for filing a unified return The pass-through entity must obtain the consent of each qualified nonresident owner, as defined above, to be included in the return.
-If any qualified nonresident owner refuses to consent, the entity may not file a unified return.
+The PTE must obtain the consent of each qualified nonresident owner, as defined above, to be included in the return.
+If any qualified nonresident owner refuses to consent, the entity may not file a composite return.
 Such consent must indicate that the nonresident owner agrees to be taxed under the following conditions: